 5. Coaching on Lifestyle Modifications such as what type of exercise to do, stress relief activities, proper sleep habits, and even the use of infrared sauna.

-6. A personalized nutrition program based on lab testing to see what deficiencies or imbalances can be corrected to help transform your health.
+6. A personalized nutrition program with our Natural Medicine Formulas based on lab testing to see what deficiencies or imbalances can be corrected to help transform your health.

-General recommendations include nutritional supplements such as Magnesium, Ultra Pure Fish Oil, Vitamin D and and an herbal remedy called Inflame Support to help enhance recovery and aid the healing process.
+General recommendations for natural pain relief include nutritional supplements such as Magnesium, Ultra Pure Fish Oil, Vitamin D and and an herbal remedy called Curcumin Protect to help enhance recovery and aid the healing process.

-7. A specific diet that can reduce inflammation and enhance healing.
+7. A proprietary diet that can reduce inflammation and enhance healing.
 I call this The FreeDiet™ as it can help you become free of pain, fatigue, fogginess and fat.

 I applied this treatment program to a 40-year-old women recently who came in with fatigue (for 25+ years), migraine headaches, neck and jaw pain, anxiety, depression, poor memory and concentration, insomnia and a number of other symptoms.